Berne Convention: Content

 The Berne Convention requires its parties to recognize the protection of works of authors from other parties to the convention at least as well as those of its own nationals.
-For example, French copyright law applies to anything published, distributed, performed, or in any other way accessible in France, regardless of where it was originally created, if the country of origin of that work is in the Berne Union.
+For example, French authors' rights law applies to anything published, distributed, performed, or in any other way accessible in France, regardless of where it was originally created, if the country of origin of that work is in the Berne Union.

 In addition to establishing a system of equal treatment that harmonised copyright amongst parties, the agreement also required member states to provide strong minimum standards for copyright law.

-Copyright under the Berne Convention must be automatic; it is prohibited to require formal registration.
+Author's rights under the Berne Convention must be automatic; it is prohibited to require formal registration.
 However, when the United States joined the convention on 1 March 1989, it continued to make statutory damages and attorney's fees only available for registered works.

 However, Moberg v Leygues (a 2009 decision of a Delaware Federal District Court) held that the protections of the Berne Convention are supposed to essentially be "frictionless", meaning no registration requirements can be imposed on a work from a different Berne member country.
 This means Berne member countries can require works originating in their own country to be registered and/or deposited, but cannot require these formalities of works from other Berne member countries.